top of page

 Genesis 2:18: Then the Lord God said, ‘it is not good that the man should be alone; I will make him a helper fit for him.’”

-Thankfully we are in a new age where women are able to study the Bible for themselves.
-I have had the privilege to study at a Bible School myself and completed a word study on Ezer which I would like to share with you today.
+Thankfully, we are in a new age where women are able to study the Bible for themselves.
+I have had the privilege to study at a Bible school myself and completed a word study on the word Ezer, which I would like to share with you today.
 I pray that you will also feel vindicated and excited as you read about the amazing and powerful role that women have been created for.

-The word translated “helper” is the Hebrew word “ezer.”Ezer” comes from the root word “Azar” which means, “help,” “aid,” “succour” or “support.”
-This root word occurs in all of the Semitic languages (Akkadian and Ethiopic being the exception).
+The word translated “helper” is the Hebrew word ezer (Strongs H5828).
+Ezer comes from the root word “Azar” which means “help,” “aid,” “succor,” or “support.”
+This root word occurs in all of the Semitic languages (Akkadian and Ethiopic being the exceptions).

-The root of the questions is, does ezer indicate inequality and subordination, as is usually inferred, or not?
+The root of the question is, does ezer indicate inequality and subordination, as is usually inferred, or not?

 Ezer Used in Books of the Law